 The proposed legislation, known as "Tyler's Law," aims to regulate the sale and transfer of sodium nitrite due to its association with severe health risks, particularly in suicide attempts.
 The bill establishes a new chapter in Title 69 RCW, outlining definitions, restrictions on sales, labeling requirements, and penalties for violations.
 It emphasizes the need for means restriction as a suicide prevention strategy, highlighting the alarming increase in sodium nitrite-related fatalities and the importance of limiting access to this substance, especially among vulnerable populations.

-Under the new regulations, covered entities are prohibited from selling sodium nitrite to individuals without proper verification that the buyer is a commercial business requiring the product.
-Additionally, stringent labeling requirements are mandated, including a warning about the dangers of ingestion and the necessity for immediate medical attention.
-Violations of these provisions can result in significant civil penalties, and the act is designed to enhance consumer protection by categorizing violations as unfair or deceptive acts in trade.
+Under the new regulations, covered entities are prohibited from selling sodium nitrite to individuals and must only sell to verified commercial businesses that demonstrate a legitimate need for the product.
+Additionally, strict labeling requirements are mandated, including warnings about the dangers of ingestion and the necessity for immediate medical attention.
+Violations of these provisions can result in significant civil penalties, and the act is designed to enhance consumer protection by classifying violations as unfair or deceptive acts in trade.
 The bill is set to take effect immediately upon passage, reflecting its urgency in addressing public health and safety concerns.